-More information on each of these projects including most likely scenarios, timings and options follows.
+More information on each of these projects including most likely scenarios, timings and options is provided below.

-Renewal of existing three water assets
+Renewal of existing 3 water assets

-The proposed scenario for the renewal work programme for the three waters network has an estimated cost of \$8.3M in Year 1.
+The proposed scenario for the renewal work programme for the three waters network has an estimated cost of \$8.3M in year one.
 These costs do not include any enhancements, maintenance or operational expenditure.